 Almost ten years ago, I went back to school to start a Masters Degree in Counseling at Eastern Mennonite University in Harrisonburg, Virginia.
 I completed that degree in 2012, and since then, I’ve provided counseling in a variety of settings, including a non-profit hospice, a community mental health center, and a residential crisis stabilization unit.
 I’ve been blessed to work with families, couples, and individual clients, ranging in age from 6 to 102.
 Many of the clients I’ve sat with have been working through grief and loss, anxiety, depression, trauma, life changes, chronic health conditions, chronic pain, or issues at school and work.
-Specific populations I’ve loved working with include children, older adults, men, LGBTQ+ clients, other mental health professionals and clergy seeking confidential support, individuals exploring spiritual questions, and people in active recovery from addiction.
+Specific populations I’ve loved working with include teens and young adults, older adults, LGBTQ+ clients, mental health professionals and clergy seeking confidential support, individuals exploring spiritual questions, musicians and artists, and people in active recovery from addiction.

 My counseling style tends to be warm, active, and direct.
 My clinical training at Eastern Mennonite was integrative and experiential.
 As a counselor, my role is to help promote the health of whole people, integrating body, speech, and mind, as well as a dimension of depth or soul.
 I don’t hesitate to use evidence-based practices from different theoretical orientations to that end, including somatic focusing, mindfulness and awareness-based interventions, narrative therapy, cognitive behavioral therapy, and expressive arts, to name a few.
 With younger children, I primarily emphasize non-directive play and expressive arts.
 The depth dimension in my approach is very much influenced by the work of C.G.
-Jung, as well as contemplative practices from Christianity and other faith traditions.
+Jung, as well as contemplative practices from a variety of faith and wisdom traditions.

 For clients already established in services, I use a client portal with secure messaging for communication in addition to my office phone.
 Here is a link to that portal: